-11.38 --emit\debug\overlay\relocs on page 11-261.
-11.40 --emit\non\debug\relocs on page 11-263.

-ABI for the ARM Architecture: Support for Debugging Overlaid Programs.
+Related references 11.38 --emit\debug\overlay\relocs on page 11-263 11.40 --emit\non\debug\relocs on page 11-265 Related information ABI for the Arm Architecture: Support for Debugging Overlaid Programs

 11.42 --entry=location

 Specifies the unique initial entry point of the image.
 Although an image can have multiple entry points, only one can be the initial entry point.